carpentries-incubator/byte-sized-rse-code-quality/episodes/example-code.md

 it's a good idea to make sure it's readable and understandable by other people, which may include a future version of yourself,
 6 months into the future.
-So it's really helpful to end up with good clean code so yit's easier to understand.
+So it's really helpful to end up with good clean code so it's easier to understand.

 Another key benefit to writing "cleaner" code is that its generally easier to extend and otherwise modify in the future.
 When code is initially written it's often impossible to tell if it will be reused in some way elsewhere.